People’s vote to decide new street address for the Crystal

 As his grandson Asif Shakoor told the workshop, “I never knew this until I discovered an old wooden box from my late grandmother’s belongings and came across pension letters in the book – as part of her claim she had sent his two war medals to the UK.”

 The Royal Docks has enough memories to rename each of its streets many times over.
-But Siemens Brothers Way can only have one – and if you live locally, you’ll have the chance to choose it.
-The final names inspired by these workshops will be put to a public vote, so you’ll get a chance to choose your favourite.
+But Siemens Brothers Way can only have one – and if you live locally, you’ll have had the chance to choose it.
+The final names inspired by these workshops were put to public vote, and the winnder can be revealed as Kamal Chunchie Way, named after the eponymous race relations pioneer from Sri Lanka who founded the Coloured Men's Institute in 1926 for sailors, dock workers, and local residents.

 And the Crystal’s new address isn’t the end of the naming.
 Instead, six principles that came out of the workshops will guide names given to new public spaces in the area over the next 20 years: